reaper699/lisk-docs/SourceInstall.md

 # Installing Lisk (from Source)

-This tutorial describes how to install the Lisk from source on a Ubuntu based machine.
+This tutorial describes how to install Lisk from source on a Ubuntu based machine.

 **NOTE:** The following is applicable to: **Ubuntu 14.04 (LTS) - x86_64**.